 A new study from Juniper Research has highlighted the rapid growth of mobile video calling as a result of the COVID-19 pandemic.
-Unsurprisingly given the restrictions on in-person meetings launched in many markets, it appears that laptops, desktop PCs, and smartphones have come to the rescue.
+Unsurprisingly given the restrictions on in-person meetings launched in many markets, it appears that laptops (opens in new tab), desktop PCs (opens in new tab), and smartphones (opens in new tab) have come to the rescue.

-According to the research, the number of times mobile video calling services were used last year totaled 1.8 billion globally, up from 1.2 billion in 2019.
+According to the research (opens in new tab), the number of times mobile video calling services were used last year totaled 1.8 billion globally, up from 1.2 billion in 2019.

-Boasting a growth rate of 50% services such as video conferencing have skyrocketed in popularity, with digital solutions, like Microsoft Teams, Zoom, and Google Meet all displaying record user figures.
+Boasting a growth rate of 50% services such as video conferencing (opens in new tab) have skyrocketed in popularity, with digital solutions, like Microsoft Teams (opens in new tab), Zoom (opens in new tab), and Google Meet all displaying record user figures.
 This expansion is predicted to continue, with the number of users of video calling platforms expected to reach 4.5 billion by 2025.

 - These are the best Skype alternatives (opens in new tab) around today